Dremo 2.5 cc Diesel

 The upper plug is provided with a transverse slot which provides a dependable purchase to allow it to be really securely tightened.
 You have to hold the internal carrier against turning while doing this - don't use the con-rod!!
 I used a pair of circlip pliers, which worked well.
 Since the critical thing is to ensure that the assembly is tight at operating temperatures, I did the final tightening after heating the assembly to something approaching operating temperature.
 This approach proved to be completely effective, as we shall see later.

-At first glance this assembly would appear to hold considerable potential for working loose during operation.
+At first glance the assembly used in the Dremo 2.5 would appear to hold considerably greater potential for working loose during operation.
 However, several factors militate against this possibility.
 For one thing, the large outside diameter of the alloy components would create considerable frictional resistance to turning of either the carrier or upper plug against the installation flange.
 For another, any lateral thermal expansion of the aluminium alloy carrier would tend to further tighten the already-snug fit of its installation spigot in the centre of the installation flange.
 Finally, the internal carrier is exposed at all times to cool incoming mixture in the crankcase.
 This will result in its running considerably cooler than the upper plug which forms the piston crown, accordingly being exposed to the full heat of the combustion process.
 Hence the effect of operating the engine will be to expand the hot upper plug against the female thread in the cooler con-rod carrier, most likely stabilizing the threaded joint very securely.

 Looking again at the cylinder, we find that the underside of the contra piston is similarly domed in a concave sense.
 The height of the concave dome in the underside of the contra piston is somewhat deeper than the height of the dome on the top of the composite piston.
 This will create a rudimentary degree of squish-induced swirl when the engine is running.